 A serial killer is terrorizing a small town.
-Mark Bishop (Brad Jones) has just killed an intruder who attacked him in his home.
-Only he's not sure if he killed the real serial killer, but ...
+Mark Bishop has just killed an intruder who attacked him in his home.
+He's not sure if he killed the real serial killer, but knows he doesn't ...
 See full summary »

 A serial killer is terrorizing a small town.
-Mark Bishop (Brad Jones) has just killed an intruder who attacked him in his home.
-Only he's not sure if he killed the real serial killer, but knows he doesn't want the attention.
-Mark has to get rid of the body and avoid the authorities.
-But he can't shake the feeling that the real killer is still out there.
+Mark Bishop has just killed an intruder who attacked him in his home.
+He's not sure if he killed the real serial killer, but knows he doesn't want the attention.
+Mark has to get rid of the body and avoid the authorities, but he can't shake the feeling that the real killer is still out there.
 Written by

 My friends and I usually watch budget films for laughs.
 Favorite budget films that come to mind are Birdemic, Revamped, and The Room.
 This movie is NOTHING like those.